aayushsingla/aayushsingla/README.md

 <h1 align="center">Hi 👋, I'm Aayush!</h1>
 <br>
 <p align="center">
 I’m a final year student pursuing my bachelors at Bits Pilani – Goa Campus.
 Most of my work and interest lies in deep learning and software development.
-When I'm not coding, yo can find me taking photos or trying to jump out of the nearest plane.
+When I'm not coding, you can find me taking photos or trying to jump out of the nearest plane.
 </p>
 <p align="center">
   To know more about me, you might want check to my Linkedin profile or visit my website.